NashTech-Labs/scala-cats-monoids/README.md

-# Scala Cats - Semigroups
+# Scala Cats - Monoids

 - This template is about Monoids in Scala Cats.
 - Cats provides a type class Monoid that extends Semigroup and adds a default or fallback value for the given type.